-We thank the members of the Andersen lab for editing the manuscript.
+We thank the members of the Andersen laboratory for editing the manuscript.
+We also thank the anonymous reviewers for their excellent suggestions to improve the manuscript.
 We are grateful to the landowners who gave us permission to collect nematodes on their property.
 We would also like to thank the Hawaii Department of Land and Natural Resources as well as the Natural Area Reserves System for permitting, support for these studies, and general advice about the Hawaiian Islands.
 This research was supported by start-up funds from Weinberg College of Arts and Sciences and the Molecular Biosciences department at Northwestern University.
-M.A. was supported by a National Science Foundation CAREER Award (MCB-1552101).
-E.C.A. is supported by a National Science Foundation CAREER Award (NCB-1552101).
-E.C.A. is supported by a National Science Foundation Living Collections Award to R.E.T. and E.C.A.
+M.A. was supported by a National Science Foundation CAREER Award (IOS-1751035).
+The C. elegans Natural Diversity Resource is supported by a National Science Foundation Living Collections Award to R.E.T. and E.C.A.
 (1930382).